 If your camera accepts timecode, it will be able to interpret the timecode signal sent to it from the Wireless PRO and insert this information into your recordings as metadata.
 For these cameras, use Timecode Mode 5 to ensure the timecode signal is delivered loud and clear.

 Many of these cameras feature dedicated timecode ports, in which case you will need to use an adaptor to connect your Wireless PRO receiver’s 3.5mm output to whichever proprietary format your camera uses.
 Be sure to use a high-quality adaptor to avoid issues.

 If your camera isn’t recognising the timecode signal sent to it, ensure your Wireless PRO is running the latest firmware and is set to Timecode Mode 5, and try raising the output gain level on the receiver.

-Below is a list of cameras we have tested that accept timecode natively, but any camera or device that accepts the SMPTE standard format will work with the Wireless PRO:
+We have created walkthrough guides (linked below) for a number of popular cameras and devices that accept timecode natively.
+Any camera or device that accepts the SMPTE standard format will work with the Wireless PRO:

 Connecting Your Wireless PRO to a Device That Doesn’t Accept Timecode

 If your camera model doesn’t accept timecode natively, such as the Sony A7s III, Canon EOS R5 or Panasonic Lumix GH5, you’ll need to record the timecode information as audio into its mic input, in the same way you would record any microphone audio.

 For this, use the included SC2 3.5mm-to-3.5mm cable alongside Timecode Mode 1 on the Wireless PRO.
 If you’re recording audio via USB, to a smartphone for instance, use Timecode Mode 2, 3 or 4.
 You can view the below guides on how to synchronise your footage in post-production.